microsoft/ts-gyb/documentation/interface-guide.md

 ### Predefined type

-You can define some types as predefined. ts-codegen would treat these as known types and would assume they exist in the generated code.
+You can define some types as predefined. ts-gyb would treat these as known types and would assume they exist in the generated code.
 You must ensure these types can be correctly referenced in your project when using generated code.

-This is helpful for working around types that not supported by TypeScript or ts-codegen.
+This is helpful for working around types that not supported by TypeScript or ts-gyb.
 [Workarounds](#workarounds) section introduces some use cases for this type.

 Refer to [Predefined type configuration](configuration-reference.md#predefined-type) for how to configure predefined types.

 ## Tags

-ts-codegen parses tags in [JSDoc](https://jsdoc.app) documentation.
+ts-gyb parses tags in [JSDoc](https://jsdoc.app) documentation.

 ### Built-in tags

 - `@shouldExport`: Specify whether an `interface` should be exported.
 Set it to `true` to export.
-- `@overrideModuleName`: Change the name of the interface for ts-codegen.
+- `@overrideModuleName`: Change the name of the interface for ts-gyb.
 This is helpful for dropping the `I` prefix in TypeScript interface name.
 - `@overrideTypeName`: Similar to `@overrideModuleName`, this is used to override the name of custom types used in method parameters or return values.

 ```typescript